 For some, it is a time of great vindication, especially those who have blamed the Indian call centers for the job cuts in America.
 They seem to be getting great joy from the reduced hiring; delayed salaries and postponement of new investments at these call centers.
 The call center industry seems to be gripped by an unfamiliar sense of uncertainty about the future.
-As the end of this economic uncertainty does not seem to be in sight the whole industry is waiting with baited breath.
+As the end of this economic uncertainty does not seem to be in sight the whole industry is waiting with bated breath.

-	The call centers have not been hit as badly as the banking and the financial institutional sector; but that is no consolation for the industry.
-The downturn in profits has also shown that although Indian call centers are the biggest and the best front and back office services provider; it too is not immune from the global economic downturns.
+The call centers have not been hit as badly as the banking and the financial institutional sector, but that is no consolation for the industry.
+The downturn in profits has also shown that although Indian call centers are the biggest and the best front and back-office services provider; it too is not immune from the global economic downturns.

 Indian call centers and outsourcing services have provided cheap talent resources to the Western world and have helped them save millions of dollars yet they have not been able to make themselves indispensable because their work is more manual and regular in nature rather than technical and specialized.

 The only hope in this dim economic situation came from the front runner of the industry INFOSYS that showed profits in its quarterly results and has been able to successfully dodge the recessionary trend.
-Technology Partners International, a consulting firm which makes an index of global outsourcing deals has categorically said that outsourcing deals are almost down by 10% the world over.
+Technology Partners International, a consulting firm that makes an index of global outsourcing deals has categorically said that outsourcing deals are almost down by 10% the world over.

 The NASSCOM (National Association of Software and Service Companies) estimates that although there will be 50,000 job cuts in 2009, yet it is hopeful that the recession will not crumble the edifice of the call center industry and it will continue to thrive as always.
 All those who thought that the outsourcing industry is ‘recession-proof’ have to now think twice.